willimsbw/movie-website/README.md

 ## Contributing

-If you find an issue or have a feature you think I should add, feel free to submit and issue or pull request!
+If you find an issue or have a feature you think I should add, feel free to submit an issue or pull request!

 ## Authors